abbydata/3mtt_Projects/Healthcare-dashboard-project-on-powerbi/readme.md

 - Departments treating injuries served the highest number of patients, while departments with strong follow-up engagement tended to show better satisfaction and adherence results.

 ## Business Recommendation
-Healthcare managers should prioritize interventions for patients with multiple comorbidities, especially those with extended LOS, by improving discharge planning, medication adherence support, and care coordination.
+Healthcare managers should prioritise interventions for patients with multiple comorbidities, especially those with extended LOS, by improving discharge planning, medication adherence support, and care coordination.
 Departments that already show strong follow-up engagement should be used as models for improving patient satisfaction and treatment outcomes.

 ## Next Steps
 - Expand the dashboard with additional clinical and financial KPIs.